naravishal/personal/Sqoop.md

         To achieve parallelism spark
     - Boundary-condition :
         Sqoop by default uses min and max , we can provide this manually.
+    - When To Use Target-dir And When To Use Warehouse-dir While Importing Data :
+        To specify a particular directory in HDFS use --target-dir but to specify the parent directory of all the sqoop jobs use warehouse-dir.
+In this case under the parent directory sqoop will cerate a directory with the same name as th e table.
     - How can you control the mapping between SQL data types and Java types? we can configure the mapping between by using the –map-column-java property.
         For example: